Suliemani/Monecular-Pose-and-Depth-estimation-/README.md

-# Monecular-Pose-and-Depth-estimation-
+# Monocular Pose and Depth Estimation

-Monocular pose classification and depth estimation are explored using deep learning on single RGB images.
-Custom CNNs and pretrained models are evaluated under challenging visual conditions such as blur and noise.
-Results show that lightweight and selectively fine-tuned architectures achieve accurate pose recognition and reliable depth prediction.
+This project explores monocular pose classification and depth estimation from single RGB images using deep learning.
+It focuses on understanding how different neural network architectures extract spatial information from minimal visual input under challenging conditions such as blur, noise, and limited viewpoints.

+Custom convolutional neural networks and pretrained models are implemented and compared across both classification and regression tasks.
+The work emphasises robustness, generalisation, and training strategy, including selective fine-tuning and staged unfreezing.

+The results show that lightweight CNNs are highly effective for pose recognition, while pretrained architectures benefit depth estimation when carefully fine-tuned.
+Overall, the project demonstrates how accurate pose and depth information can be recovered from a single image without relying on multi-view geometry or additional sensors.